 Original Medicare, which is offered by the federal government, is the most basic form of Medicare coverage and consists of Part A (hospital coverage) and Part B (medical coverage).
 Original Medicare only covers about 80 percent of your medical expenses; it does not include prescription drug coverage.

 To help cover the remaining 20 percent not covered by Original Medicare, many people choose to enroll in additional coverage with a Medicare Advantage or a Medigap plan.
-Both are offered by private insurance companies and have a monthly premium in addition to your Part B premium (though some Medicare Advantage plans offer premiums as low as $0 per month).
+Both are offered by private insurance companies and have a monthly premium in addition to your Part B premium.
+Some Medicare Advantage plans, including several options offered by Priority Health, have premiums as low as $0 per month.

-During AEP, you have the option to enroll in or switch to a new Medicare Advantage or prescription drug plan.
+During the Medicare Annual Election Period, you have the option to enroll in or switch to a new Medicare Advantage or prescription drug plan.
 Here’s what you need to know about your options:

 - Medicare Advantage plans offer everything Original Medicare does, plus more.
 Most plans include prescription drug coverage and extras such as dental coverage and gym memberships, as well as services to help you manage your health.
 Medicare Advantage plans tend to have lower premiums and offer a network of doctors, but some also offer out-of-network and out-of-state coverage.

 - Medigap plans, also known as Medicare Supplement Insurance, work side-by-side with Original Medicare and help pay deductibles, coinsurance or copayments that Original Medicare doesn’t cover.
 With a Medigap plan, you can go to any doctor who participates with Medicare.
 However, these plans don’t include prescription drug coverage, so you’ll need to purchase a Part D plan separately.

-You’ll typically pay less in monthly premiums with a Medicare Advantage plan, starting as low as $0 per month.
+Monthly premiums.
+You’ll typically pay less in monthly premiums with a Medicare Advantage plan.
+Some plans, including several offered by Priority Health, start as low as $0 per month.
 Since most Medicare Advantage plans include prescription drug coverage (called MAPD plans), you won’t have a separate monthly premium for a Part D plan.

 Medigap plans generally have higher monthly premiums.
 You’ll also need to purchase Part D prescription coverage separately.
 However, as a trade-off for higher monthly premiums, your costs at the time of care—such as copays—are reduced.